-There are a few theories regarding his rather uncommon name.
-One is that he loved blueberries, another one is that he had a bad tooth which had started to rot so badly it was blue.
+There are a few theories in regards to his rather uncommon name: One is that he loved blueberries, another one is that he had a bad tooth which had started to rot so badly it was blue.
 A third theory is that he often wore blue clothes which was the color of royalty at the time.

 Whichever the truth may be — we love the fact that an old Viking continuous to live in the future through technology.